-The station’s demolition in 1963 is widely regarded as the greatest single catastrophe in American architectural history.
-That wrong is all the worse given the current station, which is a cramped, dismal, and dehumanizing warren.
-As the architectural historian Vincent Scully said about McKim’s station, “One entered the city like a god.
-One scuttles in now like a rat.”
-Rebuilding will undo that wrong.
+That wrong is all the worse given the current station, which is cramped, dismal, and hard to navigate.
+As the historian Vincent Scully said about the original station, “One entered the city like a god; one scuttles in now like a rat.”